 General Music, Grades K-4, Manor Elementary School

-General Music, Grades K-4, Hidden Valley Elementary School
+General Music, Grades K-4 Hidden Valley Elementary School

 Brass (Trumpet/Trombone), RVSD 5th Grade Music Choice Program

-Music Co-Lead Teacher
+Lead Music Teacher

 Pete Santucci was born in Long Beach, California as the 11th of 16 kids - all born one at a time, from the same mom and dad!
 In school growing up, he sang in the chorus, played trombone and cello, and later led the marching band as the drum major at Long Beach Wilson High School.
 Pete earned his Bachelor of Music degree at CSU Long Beach in 1994 with a focus on band, orchestra and jazz music.
 After several years of teaching middle school band, orchestra, and general music in Southern California, and feeling that students entering that district’s middle schools did not have adequate musical preparation, he decided to pursue an in-depth study of music education for young children.
 Pete earned his Master of Music Education degree at the University of South Carolina in 2002 with a focus on elementary and early childhood general music.
 He also completed several courses of specialized training in the Music Learning Theory of Edwin Gordon, and put the theory into practice while teaching elementary general music and chorus in Columbia, South Carolina.
 After moving to the Bay Area in 2005, he completed his Orff-Schulwerk certification at the San Francisco Orff Course.
 He has performed as a drummer and vocalist with Borenya West African Drum And Dance Ensemble as well as with the world music group Tandamanzi Rhythm Ensemble.
-Pete has taught in the Ross Valley School District since 2005.
+Pete has been teaching music in the Ross Valley School District since 2005.

-General Music, Grades K-4, Brookside Elementary School
+General Music, Grades 1-4, Brookside Elementary School

 Woodwinds (Flute/Clarinet), RVSD 5th Grade Music Choice Program